This slow cooker Bolognese sauce is easy to make, freezer friendly, and tastes fantastic. A rich, meaty, pasta sauce that the whole family will love!

 How to make Slow Cooker Bolognese Sauce:

 - For this Bolognese sauce, you need to cook the bacon, vegetables, and meat on the stovetop first before combining everything in the slow cooker to simmer all day.
-This doesn’t take very long, and can even be done the night before and refrigerated so you can just turn the slow cooker on in the morning.
+This can be done the night before and refrigerated if you like.

 - If you prefer not to use red wine to deglaze the pan, you can substitute beef broth for it.

-- The red pepper flakes don’t make the sauce spicy, there’s not enough of them, but you can omit them if you prefer.
+- The red pepper flakes don’t make the sauce spicy, but you can omit them if you prefer.

-- This Bolognese sauce freezes very well.
-The recipe makes a lot of pasta sauce, but make the whole recipe even if you don’t need that much, and freeze half for a later meal.
+- This pasta sauce freezes very well.
+It makes a lot, but make the whole recipe anyways, and freeze half for a later meal.
 Let the sauce cool completely, then freeze it in a large freezer ziplock bag, laid flat so it thaws easily.
 Reheat it over low heat on the stove, or on low in the slow cooker for 2-3 hours.

 - If you’re looking for more great pasta sauce recipes, I have 12 Easy Pasta Sauce Recipes here that are all fantastic!